 Running raffles, sweepstakes, or lotteries are popular methods used to raise funds.
 In most cases, they produce a gain (e.g. profit or kitty) through the sale of specified and numbered raffle tickets.

-Participants draw them at random so that the winning holder or holders claim a prize.
+So, how do you win?
+As a rule, participants will draw tickets at random so that the winning holder or holders get to claim a prize.

 Raffles Rules vs. Lotteries Rules